gschmutz/kafka-workshop/12-stream-processing-using-java-kstreams/README.md

-# Stream Processing using Kafka Streams
+# Stream Processing with Java using Kafka Streams

 Let's redo the simple message filtering process of the previous workshop, using Kafka Streams instead of KSQL.

 ![Alt Image Text](./images/stream-processing-with-ksql-overview.png "Schema Registry UI")

 ## Create the project in Eclipse IDE

 Start the Eclipse IDE if not yet done.

 Create a new [Maven project](../99-misc/97-working-with-eclipse/README.md) and in the last step use `com.trivadis.kafkastreams` for the **Group Id** and `kafka-streams-truck` for the **Artifact Id**.

 Navigate to the **pom.xml** and double-click on it.
 The POM Editor will be displayed.

 You can either use the GUI to edit your pom.xml or click on the last tab **pom.xml** to switch to the "code view".
 Let's do that.

 You will see the still rather empty definition.